Evolution of morality: Social selection experiments

-Emotion
+Emotions

 Disgust, one of the basic emotions, may have an important role in certain forms of morality.
 Disgust is argued to be a specific response to certain things or behaviors that are dangerous or undesirable from an evolutionary perspective.
 One example is things that increase the risk of an infectious disease such as spoiled foods, dead bodies, other forms of microbiological decomposition, a physical appearance suggesting sickness or poor hygiene, and various body fluids such as feces, vomit, phlegm, and blood.
 Another example is disgust against evolutionary disadvantageous mating such as incest (the incest taboo) or unwanted sexual advances.
 Still another example are behaviors that may threaten group cohesion or cooperation such as cheating, lying, and stealing.
 MRI studies have found that such situations activate areas in the brain associated with disgust.